Jason Isbell: Personal life

 Isbell was previously married to Shonna Tucker, a fellow musician from the Muscle Shoals community and a former bass player for Drive-By Truckers.
-They were married in 2002 and divorced in 2007.
+They married in 2002 and divorced in 2007.

-In February 2012, Amanda Shires, Isbell's manager Traci Thomas, and Ryan Adams initiated an intervention, leading to Isbell entering a rehabilitation treatment program at Cumberland Heights in Nashville.
+In February 2012, singer-songwriter and violinist Amanda Shires, Isbell's manager Traci Thomas, and Ryan Adams initiated an intervention, leading to Isbell entering a rehabilitation treatment program at Cumberland Heights in Nashville.
 Isbell has discussed getting sober extensively, saying he drank Jack Daniel's and did cocaine during his time with Drive-By Truckers in his late 20s—a time he does not remember very clearly.
 Southeastern, Isbell's 2013 solo album, is reflective of his newfound sober lifestyle.

-Isbell moved to Nashville, Tennessee in 2011 – where he has remained since.
-He married the singer-songwriter and violinist Shires, with whom he had worked on and off for a decade, in February 2013 – two days after they finished work on Southeastern.
+Isbell moved to Nashville, Tennessee in 2011, where he has remained since.
+He married Shires, with whom he had worked on and off for a decade, in February 2013, two days after they finished work on Southeastern.
 Musician Todd Snider officiated their wedding.
 The couple have a daughter.
 On February 8, 2024, news was released that Isbell had filed for divorce from Shires in December 2023.

-Isbell is currently in a relationship with artist Anna Weyant, who created the artwork to his tenth studio album, Foxes in the Snow, and inspired many of its tracks.
+As of March 2025, Isbell was in a relationship with artist Anna Weyant, who created the artwork to his tenth studio album, Foxes in the Snow, and inspired many of its tracks.

 Isbell was friends with Justin Townes Earle and played guitar on several of Earle's albums, including Harlem River Blues.
 Isbell and Shires both performed in a 2023 tribute concert to Earle after his death from a fentanyl overdose in 2020.

 Isbell has a tattoo on the inside of his left arm with a quotation from the lyrics of the Bob Dylan song "Boots of Spanish Leather": "Just carry yourself back to me unspoiled, from across that lonesome ocean."
 He said that the quote "reminds him about the idea of salvaging things", that for him it "evokes the idea of loss as well as learning and growing from the experience".
 During the 2015 Newport Folk Festival, Isbell cited Dylan as a huge influence on his writing.

 Isbell is politically left-wing, frequently expressing his support for gun control, abortion rights, policing reform, LGBTQ and transgender rights.
 In one instance of the former, Isbell posted the following to Twitter on the day of the 2019 Dayton shooting: "If you're on here arguing the definition of 'assault weapon' today you are part of the problem.
 You know what an assault weapon is, and you know you don't need one."
 A Twitter user by the name of William McNabb responded to Isbell, asking what he as a "rural American" should use to kill the "30-50 feral hogs" in his yard.
 McNabb's tweet itself soon became an internet meme, with Twitter users widely mocking him for what was perceived to be an absurd hypothetical question that was quizzically worded.

 Isbell performed at the 2024 Democratic National Convention on August 19, 2024.
 He had previously campaigned for Democratic nominee Kamala Harris along with Michael Stipe.